■ site map

 As always, your best protection is sticking to healthy diet and lifestyle.

 P.S.
 As of early March 2020, CDC estimates that during this last flu season as many as 22 to 55 thousands people died from influenza (flu)

 in the U.S. alone,

-with as many as half a million hospitalized.
+with up to 0.7 million hospitalized.
 As pretty much everyone knows, corona virus, so far, caused less than 6 thousands deaths

 around the world.

 Why is everyone talking about coronavirus, and no one about influenza (not to mention all other infectious diseases that make the figure much higher)?
 Because, unlike coronavirus, the flu is killing children too?